 Regret is a vital human emotion.
 Keep hold of it for too long and the guilt can be crippling!

 “Holding onto regret is like dragging the weight of the past with us, everywhere we go.”
 I’ve worked with this issue a good deal and do understand its potential to blight lives.
 The good news, however, is that you can learn to let it go.
-Hypnotherapy could help you to let go of guilt and regret.
+Hypnotherapy could help you to let go of guilt and regret, for good.

 We are social animals and we share with other social apes the capacity for guilt and regret.
-They enforce constructive social behaviour and, when sincerely expressed, prompt other members of the social group to accept an apology and restore good relations.
+These emotions enforce constructive social behaviour and, when sincerely expressed, prompt other members of the social group to accept an apology and restore good relations.